(Conference Paper, PHAVISMINDA Conference, University of San Carlos, 2014)

-This paper is an attempt to investigate the reality of online social media and its impact to society and politics.
+This paper is an attempt to investigate virtual reality and online social media.
 It tackles the power and limits of online technology, analyzes the importance of online social media to democratic citizenship, and its capacity to create wealth in the consumer world.
 However, it also argues that online relationships somehow reduce humans into cyborgs and more fundamentally, it asserts that online technology – that flat world phenomenon as Thomas Friedman calls it – has only increased the huge divide between rich and poor.

 It is impossible to regulate the internet and determine its content.
 The danger that online exposure brings does not only come from the presence of obscene materials but from the lack of critical thinking therein.
 Although there are mature persons online who act with caution and care, most young people, however, in search of attention, tend to reveal too much of themselves in the internet without understanding that they are making themselves potential victims of abuses and bullying.
 Thomas Friedman in his highly celebrated The World is Flat echoes this sentiment: